selfsame/pdfn/readme.md

-# predicate dispatch
+# predicate dispatching for clojure

 ```clj
 [selfsame/pdf "0.0.9-SNAPSHOT"]
 ```

-> _a multimethod style macro for compiling core.match style conditional dispatching for ordered methods with predicate:argument patterns_
+> _***a multimethod style macro for compiling core.match style conditionals from ordered methods with predicate:argument patterns***_

 Many languages have dispatching based on both arity and argument type.
 Predicate dispatching is a similar system where methods variants define unary predicate patterns for the arguments.
 When the results of applying the predicates to the args are truthy the method is validated and called.

 ```clj
 (defpdf ^:inline foo)